Robots-de-Rescate/Kauil_STM32/README.md

 Setting up a development environment
 -----------------------------------------------
-This section describes what is the basic configuration that has to be made in to get developing code for the project.
+This section describes the basic configuration that has to be made to start developing code for the project.
 Although some familiarity with Keil and the STM32F3 development environment is expected, it's not a requirement.

 ###Windows